aleksibovellan/opnsense-suricata-nmaps/README.md

 ## KNOWN ISSUES

-After loading and applying these detection rules in OPNSense's Suricata, the following types of warnings may appear in Suricata's log, but will cause no problems:

-[100770] <Warning> -- [ERRCODE: SC_WARN_POOR_RULE(276)] - rule 1000011: SYN-only to port(s) 0:20 w/o direction specified, disabling for toclient direction
+- After loading and applying these detection rules in OPNSense's Suricata, the following types of warnings may appear in Suricata's log, but will cause no problems: [100770] <Warning> -- [ERRCODE: SC_WARN_POOR_RULE(276)] - rule 1000011: SYN-only to port(s) 0:20 w/o direction specified, disabling for toclient direction
+- Expect to see some alerts triggered from WAN interface now and then as a result of everyday scanning and probing
+- These rules may react to some legit self-made connection attempts, which resemble Nmap packets, and are just triggered too fast in a short time window